-9 While this decrease appears impactful and presumably indicates some sort of operational change, the decrease actually stemmed from Probation reclassifying the type of expenditures that are considered eligible administrative expenditures.
+&lt;sup>10 While this decrease appears impactful and presumably indicates some sort of operational change, the decrease actually stemmed from Probation reclassifying the type of expenditures that are considered eligible administrative expenditures.

-10 Chula Vista City Jail operations are sustained by revenues from U.S. Marshals Service (USMS).
+&lt;sup>11 Chula Vista City Jail operations are sustained by revenues from U.S. Marshals Service (USMS).
 Through an Intergovernmental Agreement, USMS inmates are housed at the Chula Vista jail facility at a per diem rate.
-10 It is important to note that in 2020 the CLEDR constrained from the DSC, and is now operating under the Couptu's Finance and

-10 It is important to note that in 2020 the CLERB separated from the PSG, and is now operating under the County's Finance and General Government Group, at the direction of the County Board of Supervisors in order to establish the CLERB as an independent entity that provides the most fair, impartial, and compassionate services with full transparency.
+&lt;sup>10 It is important to note that in 2020 the CLERB separated from the PSG, and is now operating under the County's Finance and General Government Group, at the direction of the County Board of Supervisors in order to establish the CLERB as an independent entity that provides the most fair, impartial, and compassionate services with full transparency.
 While the CLERB's affiliation with the PSG has changed, their overall mission statement has remained consistent as they still aim to increase public confidence in and accountability of local law enforcement agencies.